-This health course will take a radically different approach to showing you how to secure a lifestyle, which will keep you healthy through the ages.
+This health course will take a radically different approach to showing you how to secure a lifestyle, which will keep you healthy throughout the lifespan.
 We have to let the environment do the work for us.
-By making small changes at our home, work, school or neighborhood, healthier choices can become easier or even unconscious.
+By making small changes at our home, work, school or neighbourhood, healthier choices can become easier and automated.

 What you'll learn:

-- How to advise policy makers on the health impact of day-to-day public environments.
+- advise policy makers on the health impact of day-to-day public environments

 Quotes on this course